nvimdev/lspsaga.nvim/README.md

 code_action_keys = {
   quit = 'q',exec = '<CR>'
 },
-rename_action_keys = {
+-- default is true when you in rename window it will select the current word rename_into_visual = true, rename_action_keys = {
   quit = '<C-c>',exec = '<CR>'  -- quit can be a table
 },
 definition_preview_icon = '  '
-"single" "double" "round" "plus" border_style = "single" rename_prompt_prefix = '➤',
-if you don't use nvim-lspconfig you must pass your server name and the related filetypes into this table like server_filetype_map = {metals = {'sbt', 'scala'}}
+"single" "double" "rounded" "bold" "plus" border_style = "single" if you don't use nvim-lspconfig you must pass your server name and the related filetypes into this table like server_filetype_map = {metals = {'sbt', 'scala'}}